inbo/oscibio/content/posts/nature-toolbox.md

-Title: Our visualization work is featured in Nature
+Title: Our flow visualization is featured in Nature
 Slug: nature-toolbox
 Date: 2015-03-05 10:00
 Author: Peter Desmet
 Tags: news, bird tracking, ENRAM
-Summary: Toolbox special in Nature discusses geospatial visualization tools we use.
+Summary: The current issue of Nature discusses some of the visualization tools we use.

 The [Toolbox special in the current issue of Nature](http://doi.org/10.1038/519119a) discusses the (new) geospatial visualization tools that are available to researchers - such as CartoDB and TileMill: